 Customizable timelines that are easy to access?
 We’re thinking about ways to do this!
 One idea we had is for you to be able to swipe to your lists from home.
 If you're in the test tell us what you think! pic.twitter.com/g5WMaNZ57N

 The algorithm doesn’t affect Latest Tweets.
 But it does influence Top Tweets and Twitter Topics.
 It also helps determine what appears in In Case You Missed It (ICYMI), Twitter Moments, For You, trending hashtags, and more.

 Current Twitter timeline ranking signals

 According to Twitter, Top Tweets are chosen “based on accounts you interact with most, tweets you engage with, and much more.”
 We can only guess what “much more” means.
 Every algorithm has its secret sauce.

 - How recently the tweet was published.

-- How many Retweets, clicks, favorites, and impressions a tweet has received.
+- How many retweets, clicks, favorites, and impressions a tweet gets.

 - The tweet’s engagement relative to other tweets from the same user.

 - How often people engage with the tweet’s author, through active engagements and impressions.

 - The type of media the tweet includes (image, video, GIF, and polls).